Hackbright-Covid-19-Hackathon/hack-covid-19/README.md

 - [**Nichole Reyes**](https://www.linkedin.com/in/nicholereyes/) is a software engineer with 5 years of mechanical and project engineering experience.
 She's now in search of software engineering opportunities in a mission driven company.

 - [**Kimberly Chuc**](https://www.linkedin.com/in/kimberlymchuc/) is a former EMT turned software engineer.
 Her passion for problem solving and helping others inspires her to code, creating projects that make difficult tasks in life a lot easier.
-She looks forward to contributing her skills to her next role as a full stack engineer’
+She looks forward to contributing her skills to her next role as a full stack engineer.

 - [**Amber Chan**](https://www.linkedin.com/in/amber-chan-38634396) is a software engineer with former recruiting and accounting experience.
 She’s excited to integrate her interpersonal and detail oriented skills from her previous roles in her next job!